JonasFano/Isaac_Lab_UR5e_Reach/README.md

 # Short project description
 This project was part of my Master's Thesis for the Master's programme "Robot Systems - Advanced Robotics Technology" at the University of Southern Denmark (SDU).
 The task was to assess the feasibility of using RL-based robot control for a peg-in-hole task using the advanced physics simulator NVIDIA Isaac Lab.
+A stepwise development process was used in which task complexity is gradually increased to enable systematic optimization and validation of key framework components and algorithm hyperparameters.
+Each task builds directly on the previous one, reusing components and introducing new challenges in isolation.

 This Repository includes the implementation to train PPO, DDPG or TD3 agents (from Stable-Baselines3) in Isaac Lab.
 The considered task includes a UR5e robot and requires the policy to move the robot such that it tracks a target pose with the robot's TCP.
 The implemented controllers are relative and absolute differential inverse kinematics (IK) control, joint position control, or impedance control (position tracking only).

-This simple reach task was used in the thesis project as a benchmark to test the three RL algorithms and optimize their hyperparameters.
+This simple reach task represents the first and most simple task of the thesis project.
+It was used as a benchmark to test the three RL algorithms and optimize their hyperparameters.
 Additionally, a comparison of relative and absolute control mode, the application of curriculum-based penalty strategies on action rate, action magnitude and end-effector acceleration, as well as the use of simple domain randomization strategies was performed.

 The Weights&Biases tool was utilized to automate the hyperparameter search since it allows to extensively visualize the episode reward mean across training runs conducted with different hyperparameter configurations or task setups.